 This is the first article of a Four Part Series on Black Folks, who helped to tame the west.
+Originally publised in April of 2015, republised today in celebration of our Black History Month of 2020.
 Today we take a look at U.S. Deputy Marshal Bass Reeves.

-Talk about imagination, I was full of daydreams during those years.
-My friends or cousins, whenever they came over, and I would go in our back yard to play.
-We would use the fifty-gallon oil drums sitting on A-frame stands as horses.
-We’d even throw rags and an old blanket over the barrel as saddles.
+Talk about imagination; I was full of daydreams during those years.
+Whenever my friends or cousins came over, we would play in my back yard.
+We’d use the fifty-gallon oil drums sitting on A-frame stands as horses; throw rags and an old blanket over the barrel as saddles.
 It didn’t help, because after we finished playing and went back inside?
 My stepmother would smell the coal oil residue on my pants and me.
 I would get another warning about her having to wash those pants in with other clothes spoiling the pleasant aroma she was creating with detergent fresher of some type.
-I am not sure, but I think after a while she just washed my play pants with daddy’s work pants.
+I am not sure, but I think after several warnings, she washed my play pants with daddy’s work pants.

-Back then (mid-fifties) all the cowboys seen on television, movies were white.
+Back then (mid-fifties), all the cowboys seen on television, movies were white.
 My father always told me not to worry about it because there were black cowboys in the old west.
 Just because television program writers didn’t write about them, did not mean they didn’t exist.
-He’d tell me, I can be anything I want to be, just be the best at whatever I choose.
-So in my mind, it was my black face riding that horse chasing rustlers, bank robbers and fighting range wars.
-I would imagine me, family members, and other people I knew, would be just as comfortable in the old west as anybody.
-Of course, later on in the sixties, seventies, and eighties, the public did see black faces appearing in cowboy, gangsters and all kinds of entertainment.
-It was readily known that Sammy Davis Jr was a fast draw expert in real life.
-He was seen as a frequent guest star in several of the cowboy television series.
-By that time, I’d hung up my gun and holster, turned to chasing girls instead of rustlers and the like.
+He’d tell me, I can be anything I want to be, but make sure you’re the best at whatever you choose.
+So in my mind, it was my blackface riding that horse chasing rustlers, bank robbers and fighting range wars.
+I would imagine myself, family members, and other people I knew, would be just as comfortable in the old west as anybody.
+Of course, later on in the sixties, seventies, and eighties, the public did see black faces appearing in cowboys, gangsters and all kinds of entertainment.
+It was readily known that Sammy Davis Jr was a fast draw expert in real life, seen as a frequent guest star in several of the cowboy television series.
+By that time, I’d hung up my gun and holster, turned to chase girls instead of rustlers and the like.

-Bass reportedly ran away after beating up his master (George Reeves) after some type of dispute during a card game.
-He found a safe haven by living with the Seminole and Cherokee Indians where he developed his skills with the pistol and rifle.
-This is also where he became fluent in several Native American languages.
-He was finally freed in Abrahams Lincoln Emancipation Proclamation order of 1863.
+Bass reportedly ran away after beating up his master (George Reeves) after some dispute during a card game.
+He found a haven by living with the Seminole and Cherokee Indians, where he developed his skills with the pistol and rifle.
+It’s also where he became fluent in several Native American languages, finally freed in Abraham Lincoln’s Emancipation Proclamation order of 1863.

 Moving to and buying farmland in Van Buren Arkansas, while marrying Nellie Jennie a year later.
-He would go on to father ten children (five girls and 5 boys) from this union.
-Although the family lived happily on the farm, Bass restlessness and yearning for adventure was answered.
+He would go on to father ten children (five girls and five boys) from this union.
+Although the family lived happily on the farm, Frontier Law answered Bass’s restlessness and yearning for adventure.

-He was appointed as part of a 200 deputy crew by U.S. Marshall, James Fagan in 1875, because of his specific knowledge of the Indian Territory and his ability to speak their language.
-At the time, the area had become inundated with outlaws, thieves and murderers looking for an area that before had no federal or state jurisdiction.
-With a patrolling area covering 75,000 square miles, the deputies were instructed to bring in the perpetrators dead or alive.
+He was appointed as part of a 200-deputy crew by U.S. Marshall, James Fagan in 1875, because of his specific knowledge of the Indian Territory and his ability to speak their language.
+At the time, the area had become inundated with outlaws, thieves, and murderers looking for an area that before had no federal or state jurisdiction.
+With a patrolling area covering 75,000 square miles, the deputy’s instructions were to bring in the perpetrators dead or alive.

 At 38 years old, he was the first black U.S. Deputy Marshall to serve in that capacity west of the Mississippi River.
-Known as being courteous and impeccably dressed with his boots polished to a shine, he rode a large reddish stallion with a white-blazed faced.
-While marshaling in the Oklahoman Native American Territory, over his 32 years of service, he is credited with killing fourteen outlaws and having arrested 3,000 felony lawbreakers of all kind.
+Known as being courteous and impeccably dressed in his boots polished to a shine, he rode a large reddish stallion with a white-blazed face.
+While marshaling in the Oklahoman Native American Territory, over his 32 years of service, credited with killing fourteen outlaws and having arrested 3,000 felony lawbreakers of all kind.
 At 6’2”, approximately 200 pounds, he was ambidextrous with a reputation for being quick, accurate and deadly with his two guns.
 He was just as skilled with a rifle.
-Maybe that is why in all those years he never suffered a gunshot wound; although his hat was shot off more than a few times.
+Maybe that is why in all those years, he never suffered a gunshot wound, although his hat was shot off more than a few times.
 A big man with those kinds of skills had to be imposing enough to look at much less take on in a gunfight.

 Peace, make it a day in which Jesus Christ would be proud of you,